Apprenticeships guide for business owners

 How apprenticeships work

-Apprentices are required to spend at least 20% of their time off the job on training (this varies however depending on the requirements of the apprentice, for example, if they need additional training in English and maths).
+Apprentices are required to spend at least 20% of their time off the job on training (this varies however depending on the requirements of the apprentice, for example, if they need additional training in English and Maths).
 This is decided by the apprentice and the employer.

 In addition, on-the-job training allows the apprentice to develop skills for the role whilst supported by a mentor.